connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_181303897.PANO.jpg") }}
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_181859579.jpg") }}
 using the binocs
-{{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_183929924.jpg") }}
+{{ lazy_link_img("/images/PXL_20220917_181325560-dingle-shore.jpg") }}
-now looking to the north.
-I think that is Mt Brandon?
+lots of hills, pastures, cliffs, shoreline
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_184527413.jpg") }}
-I couldn't decide which of these last two similar shots to delete
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_184501809.PANO.jpg") }}
-the 360 panoramas look really cool on my phone but idk how to do that on here.
+the 360 panoramas look cool on my phone but idk how to do that on here.
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220917_185543532.jpg") }}
 sunset selfie
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220916_234303360.jpg") }}
-night sky in Dingle after listening to music. my phone has a nice long exposure night shot setting. the Milky Way was clearly visible irl and you can see a bit of the cloudy haze in this shot. this was even with the moon half full.
+night sky in Dingle after listening to music. my phone has a nice long exposure night shot setting. the Milky Way was clearly visible irl and you can see the clouds of starlight a bit in this shot. this was even with the moon half full.
 Ursa Minor on the right side I think
 {{ lazy_link_img("/images/2022-9-16.2-Dingle/PXL_20220916_234730401.jpg") }}
 the big dipper was really bright.